crusher-dev/documentation/docs/reference/sql/cast.md

 | 1571270400000000 |

-The above insert would have been equivalent to running with explicit cast, but QuestDB took care of this step automatically.
+The above insert would have been equivalent to running with explicit cast, but Crusher took care of this step automatically.

 ```questdb-sql title="Example"
 INSERT INTO my_table values